Online Drop-In Office Hours

 Imagine you are at the MSBA orientation.
 Please submit a video recording of how you would introduce yourself to your new peers and faculty members.
 Include any personal and/or professional aspects that you believe are significant.
 Additionally, include one interesting thing about yourself that is unrelated to your work/field of study.

-Videos should be a maximum of one minute.
-Please email your video essay to Mr. Jan Bents at Jan.Bents@Eccles.Utah.edu.
+Videos should not exceed 60 seconds.
+Please email your video essay to Kaylee.Miller@Eccles.Utah.edu.
 Students are encouraged to email a .mov or .mp4 file or a non-password protected link such as to a Google Drive, Vimeo or Youtube file.

 If a personal situation through the Americans with Disabilities Act precludes you from submitting a video, please contact MSBAinfo@Eccles.Utah.edu for alternate submission options.